-In March 2014, tax legislation was enacted in the State of New York that reduced the corporate franchise tax rate from 7.1 percent to 6.5 percent, beginning January 1, 2016.
+In 2014, tax legislation was enacted in the State of New York that reduced the corporate franchise tax rate from 7.1 percent to 6.5 percent, beginning January 1, 2016.
 The application of this legislation decreased O&R's accumulated deferred tax liabilities by \$4 million, decreased O&R's regulatory asset for future income tax by \$1 million and increased O&R's regulatory liability by \$3 million.
 This tax legislation had no impact on O&R's effective tax rate for the year ended December 31, 2014.

 Under the Taxpayer Relief Act of 2012, 50 percent bonus depreciation expired on December 31, 2013.
 On December 19, 2014, President Obama signed into law the Tax Increase Prevention Act of 2014, which extended bonus depreciation for another year through December 31, 2014.
-As a result of the extension of bonus depreciation to 2014, Con Edison filed a refund request with the IRS in January 2015 to recover estimated federal tax payments, including \$5 million relating to O&R.
+As a result of the extension of bonus depreciation to 2014, Con Edison received a refund from the IRS in March 2015 to recover \$5 million in estimated federal tax payments for O&R.